msanatan/msanatan.github.io/blog/2017/react-classes-and-autobinding/index.md

 }
 ```

 Awesome!
-You can check that it works [here](https://jsfiddle.net/69z2wepo/90360/).
+You can check that it works <a href="https://jsfiddle.net/69z2wepo/90360" target="_blank" rel="nofollow noopener noreferrer">here</a>.
 While this is a fine, working solution we can do better and keep up with modern JavaScript improvements and conventions.

 ## Class Properties